-The American Academy for Park and Recreation Administration gratefully acknowledges The Davey Tree Expert Company for its ongoing sponsorship of the Cornelius A. Pugsley Award.
+The American Academy for Park and Recreation Administration gratefully acknowledges The Davey Tree Expert Company for its continued support of the Cornelius A. Pugsley Award.

-The Davey Tree Expert Company, with U.S. and Canadian operations in more than 45 states and five provinces, provides a variety of tree care, grounds maintenance, and consulting services for the residential, commercial, utility, and government markets.
-Founded in 1880, Davey is employee owned and has more than 7,000 employees who provide Proven Solutions for a Growing World.
-For more information regarding The Davey Tree Expert Company and its professional commitment to excellence in natural resource management, please visit www.davey. com.
+The Davey Tree Expert Company's more than 10,500 employees provide tree care, grounds maintenance, and environmental consulting services for the residential, utility, commercial, and government markets throughout the U.S. and Canada.
+Davey has provided Proven Solutions for a Growing World since 1880 and has been employee-owned since 1979.
+For more information, visit www.davey.com or call 866-459-7356.